NikiDigitals/Management-Business/notes/organisations.md

 **Agent - principal**

-- in a large company an agent realtionship exist between owners (shareholders) and the directors.
+- In a large company, an agent relationship exists between owners (shareholders) and the directors.
-- The directors are appointed ny shareholders and recuired to act in their best interests.
+- The directors are appointed by shareholders and required to act in their best interests.
-- The owners acts as 'the principles' and the director as the 'agents'
+- The owners act as 'the principals' and the director as the 'agents'

-## External Stakeholders
+### External Stakeholders

-- A business organisation has often many different extrnal stakeholders
+- A business organisation often has many different external stakeholders

 **Lender**

-- A main concer from a lender is if the borrowor is able to pay back debts, with interest and on time.
+- A main concern from a lender is if the borrower can pay back debts, with interest and on time.
-- A lender may get concerned when the company has major loans, When a borrower gets major debts, the risk increases that it cannot meet all the claims for interest and repayments.
+- A lender may get concerned when the company has major loans.
+When a borrower gets major debts, the risk increases that it cannot meet all the claims for interest and repayments.

 **Suppliers**

-- A supplier can give the businnes the option to buy on credit.
+- A supplier can give the business the option to buy on credit.
-- their main interestn are:
+- their main interests are:
 - Customer pays what is owed and will pay on time.
 - Customer will continue to buy products
-  `- Custumer wil follow oood ethics and treat them fairly
+- Customer will follow good ethics and treat them fairly

 - **Government**
-- The goverment has interest in all organisatons, especially the larger once.
+- The government has an interest in all organisations, especially the larger ones.
-  - A business pays taxes over profit, this makes the government have an interest in profitability
+  - A business pays taxes on profit; this makes the government have an interest in profitability
-  - To keeep a stong economy in a country the goverment may encourage businesses to make investments.
+  - To keep a strong economy in a country, the government may encourage businesses to make investments.
-  - The governmet want to keep unemployment rares low
+  - The government wants to keep unemployment rates low
   - The government is responsible for regulations and restrictions.
-A business needs to follow these and the laws.
+A business must comply with these laws.

 **Customers**